Kona320/habit-tracker/README.md

 F. Deployment: Live URL and github page.
 (2 points)

 G. Demo video: Video presentation is good/okay.
-(3 points)
+Timestamps for the video: 0s to 1min: intro and project overview.
+1:01 to 1:45 app showcase.
+1:46 to 2:17 showing the code.
+2:18 to 2:44 Conclusion/outro (3 points)

 **Total points:** 30